 Dry Tortugas: from seaplane to snorkeling

-Surfing lessons, flying over the Dry Tortugas, shopping, exploring the strange and unusual - family vacations with teens can be fun!
+TradeWinds Island Resort, flying over the Dry Tortugas, surfing lessons - family vacations with teens can be fun!

 By Aaron and Chelle Koster Walton